 How are we doing, good people?
 This week’s blog post is a guest post from Daniel, a good friend of mine.
 Daniel Ongera is one of the few bitcoin enthusiasts that I know of and he sure does know his stuff.
-Today, he writes about the importance of choosing a niche.
+Today, he talks about why freelance writers should choose a niche.
 Read on!

 Are you a freelance writer who is tired of content mills?
 Do you want better deals than the paltry $5 or $10 per an article?
 Trust me, you can command expert rates even if your writing skills aren’t that good – yet.
 It is even possible for a client to pay you top dollar and assign an editor to clean your content of grammatical and structural errors.

 I’ve had clients severally tell me, “Daniel, your writing is horrible, but guess what, I will hire you.
 You have deep knowledge of the industry in which my business operates.”
 What’s more, they choose me over expert native writers.